American Herring Gull

 Ring-billed Gull

-Smaller with yellow-green legs and a prominent black ring around the bill tip.
+Smaller with yellow legs and a black ring around the bill, whereas the Herring Gull has pink legs and a red bill spot.

 Great Black-backed Gull

-Much larger with a very dark, slate-black back and wings compared to the Herring Gull's light gray.
+Much larger with a much darker, slate-black back compared to the Herring Gull's pale gray mantle.

 Frequently Asked Questions